After a brief conversation with our representatives we will forward you a link to our onboarding application online.

-At bare minimum, we recommend at least having $2,000 set aside for your marketing efforts (leads) for a month of buying leads.
+At a bare minimum, we recommend having $2,000 set aside for your first marketing effort (buying leads, etc).

-We highly advise to have $5,400 set aside for the first 3 months for marketing (leads) alone until you can get an established revenue stream.
+We highly advise to have $5,400 set aside for the first 3 months for marketing (buying leads, etc) until you can get an established revenue stream.

 Yes, you should, and we strongly suggest it.
 How can you measure your success with a plan and goals?
 You can't.

 A business/marketing plan consists of goals, financial planning, activities to achieve, and how you are going to get to your desired result.

 You do not have to get a corporate license to sell insurance.
 You only need an individual license.
 The only time you need a corporate license is if you will be running a business or want monies coming to a business account.

 After you have been approved, you will be sent a carrier portfolio that shows all the carriers we suggest in your area, along with commission schedules.

 Absolutely!
 As long as you have no current debit balance with the carrier we will release you immediately upon request.
 We will send a release agreement.